x-Dk7/P4-DikDiks/README.md

 README Review Guidance Week (for tickets):

-Dk -
+**Dk - **

-Mustafa - For my ticket, I updated the subpages on the website.
+**Mustafa -** For my ticket, I updated the subpages on the website.
 I embedded images and created a new subpage about us.
 Here is the Github link to the subpage: https://github.com/x-Dk7/P4-DikDiks/blob/main/Mario%20Musuem/templates/about_us.html.
 I followed the same format as the other htmls.
 I added sections to be filled out by my partners in lines 18-25.
 For my section, I included a small description of me and a photo.
 For the subsections, I added more info about the game itself, as well as embedding more videos and photos into the game as well.
 The code is between lines 20-end: https://github.com/x-Dk7/P4-DikDiks/blob/main/Mario%20Musuem/templates/galaxy.html

-Jason - For my ticket, I was to get SQLite(and get SQLAlchemy soon after); additionally, I planned to create a python file to help with generating a database.
+**Jason -** For my ticket, I was to get SQLite(and get SQLAlchemy soon after); additionally, I planned to create a python file to help with generating a database.
 It was a large endeavor to get SQLite functioning properly through the use of terminal, however, the downloadable file in Mrs. Trish's GitHub made SQLite attainable. https://docs.google.com/document/d/1qcERTPRy0NVvsVmKPNGhNWE1hTW1VjKBsAMscEZYLWU/edit?usp=sharing (Crossover inspiration will be discussed along with other details about ticket in google doc)
 Ticket Card:https://github.com/x-Dk7/P4-DikDiks/projects/1#card-54345771
 College Board: Variables and Assignments, Identifying and Correcting Errors, Strings

-Jacob -
+**Jacob -** My ticket this week was working with Mr. Hennessey and getting the public IP address for the website to work online stated in my ticket here: https://github.com/x-Dk7/P4-DikDiks/projects/1#card-55203905

+• I go more into detail for what I did this week in this Document: https://docs.google.com/document/d/1CMmhqbJqNRZFi44bpBjf__0rhUmJ9d3dYmPQZl3Js3g/edit?usp=sharing	• I go more into detail for what I did this week in this Document where I go over the crossover inspiration, overview of what I did to get AWS to work and how I connected my EC2 instance with SSH: https://docs.google.com/document/d/1CMmhqbJqNRZFi44bpBjf__0rhUmJ9d3dYmPQZl3Js3g/edit?usp=sharing

+•For the future I plan on working with Jason on developing databases for our minigame that Dk made using the information given by Ms. Trish with what she presented to us earlier this week.
+The college board ideas that I covered had to do with the Internet and going to the web for actual online use.	•For the future I plan on working with Jason on developing databases for our minigame that Dk made using the information given by Ms. Trish with what she presented to us earlier this week.
+I struggled with the domain name connection, however that will be my goal for next week.
+The college board ideas that I covered had to do with the Internet and going to the web for actual online use.

 Monday, Febuary 1st (Week 8)- Completing Tickets and Easter Egg Week